 Day 18: Split

-Split is a vibrant city, with Diocletian’s Palace* at its heart.
-The old town features some of the most outstanding classical architecture in the world.
+Split is a vibrant city, and the old town features some of the most outstanding classical architecture in the world.
+At its heart is famous Diocletian’s Palace*, now a UNESCO World Heritage Site.
 It was in 295 AD that the Roman emperor Diocletian started to build his palace on the Dalmatian Coast.
-After his abdication in 305, the retired emperor left Nicomedia and settled in the palace, intending to spend the rest of his life there.
-We visit the impressive cellars of the palace to get an idea of the original structure, the Baptistery of St. John and the Cathedral of St. Domnius.
+After his abdication in 305, the retired emperor left Nicomedia and settled in the palace.
+What remains of the palace today is so large that it makes up approximately half of Split’s old town area!
+We visit the impressive cellars of the palace to get an idea of the original structure.
+We also discover the Baptistery of Saint John and the Cathedral of Saint Domnius.
 Afternoon is free to enjoy the traditional markets of Split.
 (B)

 Day 19: Split or Trogir/Opatija (Drive)